FAQ: Driving the Alaska Highway

 The asphalt surfacing of the Alaska Highway ranges from poor to excellent.
 Much of the highway is in fair condition, with older patched pavement and a minimum of gravel breaks and chuckholes.
 Recently upgraded sections of road offer excellent surfacing.
 Relatively few stretches of road fall into the “poor” category, i.e. chuckholes, gravel breaks, deteriorated shoulders, bumps and frost heaves.
 Damaged road is usually flagged with small orange flags or cones.

 There’s a lot of straight road the first 300 miles of highway, between Dawson Creek and Fort Nelson.
 North of Fort Nelson, the Alaska Highway crosses the Rocky Mountains: Expect about 150 miles of narrow road with curves and hills and few passing lanes.
 This stretch of road crosses Summit Pass (Historic Milepost 392), highest summit on the Alaska Highway at 4,250 feet elevation.
-After winding through the MacDonald River valley—no guardrails and watch for caribou and stone sheep on the road—the highway straightens out again for the next 140 miles into Watson Lake, YT.
+You may experience an odd snowstorm here, even in July.
+After winding through the MacDonald River valley—few guardrails and watch for caribou and stone sheep on the road—the highway straightens out again for the next 140 miles into Watson Lake, YT.

 The stretch of road between Watson Lake and Whitehorse, approximately another 300 miles, is in fair to good condition, with easy curves through wide river valleys and along lakes.

 From Whitehorse to Haines Junction, a distance of 100 miles, it is straight road with fair surfacing.
-The next 200 driving miles, from Haines Junction to the Alaska border, consists of long straight stretches of improved highway with wide lanes and generous shoulders; a short, winding section along the shore of Kluane Lake, which has recently been improved; followed by a long stretch of road through the Shakwak Valley—between Destruction Bay and the Alaska border—that is subject to frost heaving and potholes.
+The next 200 driving miles, from Haines Junction to the Alaska border, consists of long straight stretches of improved highway with wide lanes and generous shoulders; a short, winding section along the shore of Kluane Lake followed by a long stretch of road through the Shakwak Valley—between Destruction Bay and the Alaska border.
+These miles are subject to frost heaving and potholes and they may not be marked, drive at a speed that make sudden stops possible.
 Reconstruction and maintenance on this stretch is ongoing.
 From the Alaska–Yukon border to Delta Junction, the Alaska Highway is in fair to good condition, with occasional frost heaving and shoulders ranging from narrow to generous.
 There are short straight stretches and easy curves along here.
 Watch for moose.

 3. What kind of vehicle should I take?